But who the heck cares about fonts, really?

 Line breaks are similar to line widths.
 They also make it easier and quicker for your visitors to read and understand your copy when used correctly.

 Give your sentences breathing room to give your conversions the best chances of happening.

 We do this a lot in our KlientBoost articles.
 You’ve probably noticed that we use a lot of one-line paragraphs in our writing.
 That’s not what we are taught in school, but it’s what we have tested works best.

 Wow!
 Quite the rundown on fonts and their psychological impacts, huh?

-Don’t sweat the small stuff doesn’t apply to landing page fonts.
+Don’t sweat the small stuff doesn’t apply to landing page and webite fonts.
 Sweating the basic rules of typefaces, fonts, and typography makes a big performance impact when it comes to conversions.

 There is no right or wrong font if you choose from the Google Font list we provided above—all of those work great for web applications.
 But whatever you pick, be sure to test the result.

-As you go through this and start testing fonts, remember that the best landing page font choices are ones where visitors don’t notice the font but do understand the message.
+As you go through this and start testing fonts, remember that the best landing page or website font choices are ones where visitors don’t notice the font but do understand the message.